drnic/appscrolls/README.md

 ## License

 Eldar Scrolls and its scrolls are distributed under the MIT License.
+See [MIT_LICENSE][10] for the actual words.

 [1]:http://eldarscrolls.org/
 [2]:https://github.com/drnic/eldarscrolls